La-Gauffre/KaspaFungibleTokenProtocol/README.md

 ## Motivation

-Current methods for tokenization often rely on Layer 2 indexers or heavy state machines.
+Current methods for tokenization rely on Layer 2 indexers (KRC20 & KNS).
 This proposal leverages the UTXO model and new introspection capabilities to create "Colored UTXO" that are enforced mathematically by the Kaspa network consensus itself.

 The introduction of this framework will:
 1. Enable atomic swaps and decentralized exchanges purely on L1.